The Hidden Organization: Mapping the Networks That Run Your Company

 In short: people quit socially before they quit physically.

-Similarly, some organizations have begun using network surveys to detect early signs of disengagement.
-Research shows that network-based insights can predict over 70% of voluntary departures—compared to just 48% accuracy using traditional tools like performance ratings or engagement scores.
+Similarly, some organizations have begun using network surveys to detect early signs of disengagement that can better inform the roots of disengagement better than traditional Employee Opinion Surveys.
+Research shows that network-based insights can predict over 70% of voluntary departures compared to just 48% accuracy using traditional tools like performance ratings or engagement scores.

 The signals are subtle but powerful: decreased meeting attendance, shorter email responses, and fewer new connections.
-These network shifts often begin three to six months before an employee officially decides to leave.
-For organizations, this early warning system provides a critical window to intervene—whether through re-engagement strategies, role adjustments, or succession planning.
+These network shifts often begin three to six months before an employee officially decides to leave, providing amble time for managers to intervene—whether through re-engagement strategies, role adjustments, or retention planning.

 Rethinking Succession: Beyond Titles and Performance Scores